AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 To generate a link for an asset or a folder containing assets:

-1. Select the asset(s) or the folder containing assets and click **[!UICONTROL Share Link]**.
+1. Select the asset(s) and/or the folder(s) containing assets and click **[!UICONTROL Share Link]**.

-1. Click the Calendar icon to define an expiration date for the link using the **[!UICONTROL Expiration Date]** field.
+1. By default, expiration date is set to 2 weeks from the date of sharing.
+If you want to adjust it, click the Calendar icon to define an expiration date for the link using the **[!UICONTROL Expiration Date]** field.
 You can also specify a date directly in the `yyyy-mm-dd` format.

 1. Select **[!UICONTROL Allow download]** to allow the recipient of the link to download assets.

 1. Click **[!UICONTROL Generate Link]**.